cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 # Troubleshooting

-In this page, you can find some basic information on how to troubleshoot Cloud Native PostgreSQL in your Kubernetes cluster deployment.
+In this page, you can find some basic information on how to troubleshoot CloudNativePG in your Kubernetes cluster deployment.

 !!!
 Hint
     As a Kubernetes administrator, you should have the